bluesky-social/atproto/.changeset/purple-pans-shout.md

   instance now passes the `instanceof XrpcClient` check.
 The `xrpc` property now returns the instance itself and has been deprecated.

+- `setSessionPersistHandler` is no longer available on the `AtpAgent` or `BskyAgent` classes.
+The session handler can only be set though the `persistSession` options of the `AtpAgent` constructor.

 - The new class hierarchy is as follows:

   - `BskyAgent` extends `AtpAgent`: but add no functionality (hence its